 Corsica offers a great variety of gastronomic delights including maquis-flavoured honey, a wide range of chestnut-based products, charcuterie and cheeses.
 The best place to sample and purchase local produce is at the lively colourful markets in the main towns.

-There is a local market every morning in the covered market place (7am - 12pm) with stalls selling fish and seafood, local charcuterie, cheeses, wines, honey and locally grown fruit and vegetables.
+There is a local market every morning in the covered market place (7am to 12pm) with stalls selling fish and seafood, local charcuterie, cheeses, wines, honey and locally grown fruit and vegetables.

 Discover our top 10 places to eat in L'Ile Rousse.